-5.2.
-Short sample
+5.2 Short sample

 In Table 2 we report the results of the short-run association between a partner's cancer diagnosis and mental health and well-being.
 We find a very strong statistical link between a partner's CD and depression: the likelihood of depression increases by 6.4 percentage points after a partner's CD and this association is not statistically significantly different for men and women and is mostly driven by the younger respondents for which a CD is unexpected.
-Not surprisingly, death from cancer or other causes increases depression, and the association is statistically significantly stronger for death from cancer, implying that a CD has a distinct impact on mental health in addition to partner loss.
+Not surprisingly, death by cancer or by other causes also increases depression, and the association is statistically significantly larger for death by cancer, which suggests that a CD exerts a specific influence on mental health in addition to the loss of a partner.
 This result could be explained by the potential prevention of such a condition by engaging in early health behaviors.

 Although we find that a partner's cancer diagnosis is not associated with loneliness, death increases loneliness.
 The estimates are not statistically significantly different by gender, and they are mostly driven by younger respondents.
 Consistently with the hypothesis of detrimental mental health consequences of a CD, we find that having a partner who is diagnosed with cancer is significantly negatively associated with life satisfaction and increases the use of anxiety drugs.

-This is especially the case for women and younger respondents, 14 as a CD is an unexpected event for the latter.
-This finding also points to a reduction in sleep issues following a CD.
-This finding is somewhat surprising, but it could be related to an increase in the use of anxiety medications, which also help people.
+This is especially the case for women and younger respondents14, as a CD is an unexpected event for the latter.
+The results also suggest a decrease in sleep problems after a CD.
+This finding is somewhat unexpected but it might be related to the increase in the use of anxiety drugs, which also help people sleep.

-One potential issue is whether these relationships are motivated by people caring for or concerned about their sick partner (Boninac et al., 2010).
-As a result, Table 3 shows the heterogeneity by caregiving role.
-In SHARE, respondents are asked if they have someone living in their household who they have assisted with personal care on a regular basis over the last twelve months, such as washing, getting out of bed, or dressing.
+One potential issue is whether these relations are driven by individuals caring for, or caring about their sick partner (Boninac et al, 2010).
+For this reason, Table 3 shows the heterogeneity by caregiving role.
+In SHARE, respondents are asked if they have someone living in their household who they have helped with personal care on a regular basis over the last twelve months, such as washing, getting out of bed, or dressing.
 If they respond positively, they are asked to whom they have provided assistance.
-We classify a respondent as a caregiver in our analysis if they have helped their spouse
+We classify a respondent as a caregiver in our analysis if they have helped their spouse or partner.15 Even though the sample of caregivers is smaller (n=1,844), the findings suggest that the negative association between a partner's cancer diagnosis and depression and life satisfaction is statistically significantly more pronounced for those who care for their partner.
+A partner's CD increases the likelihood of experiencing depression by 17 percentage points and reduces life satisfaction by almost half a point on a 1 to 10 scale for caregivers.
+However, the results also suggest an increase in the use of anxiety medications for those who do not provide care.